tryretool/retool-onpremise/README.md

 ## Updating Retool

 The latest Retool releases can be pulled from Docker Hub.
 When you run an on-premise instance of Retool, you’ll need to pull an updated image in order to get new features and fixes.
-More information on update strategies and methods can be pulled from [our documentation](https://docs.retool.com/docs/updating-retool-on-premise).
+See more information on update strategies and methods in [our documentation](https://docs.retool.com/docs/updating-retool-on-premise).